cyberiums/cyberdoc/docs/_rpc/pubsub.md

 1. notifications are send for current events and not for past events.
 If your use case requires you not to miss any notifications than subscriptions are probably not the best option.
 2. subscriptions require a full duplex connection.
-Geth offers such connections in the form of WebSocket and IPC (enabled by default).
+Geth Flavours offers such connections in the form of WebSocket and IPC (enabled by default).
 3. subscriptions are coupled to a connection.
 If the connection is closed all subscriptions that are created over this connection are removed.